 - FSA contributions increased from $2,600 to $2,650.

-*Keep in mind that unlike HSA funds, funds in your FSA typically do not roll over from year to year (based on employer plan, you may be able elect to roll over $500 or you can elect a “grace period” to use funds).
-The deadline to use these funds is December 31, 2018 or March 15, 2019 if you elect to use the grace period.
+*Keep in mind that unlike HSA funds, funds in your FSA typically do not roll over from year to year (based on an employer plan, you may be able to elect to roll over $500 or you can elect a “grace period” to use funds).
+The deadline to use these funds is December 31, 2018, or March 15, 2019, if you elect to use the grace period.

 Some Other Tax Considerations

 - Alimony is no longer deductible for payor agreements signed after 12/31/2018.

 - There is a new business owner deduction for passthrough income with the exception of special service businesses (i.e. accountants, consultants, doctors, etc.)